Building a Custom State Object

 else:

-report_error(["cantDo", "delete", x_what_binding.variable.name])
+context.report_error(["cantDo", "delete", x_what_binding.variable.name])

 def unbound_what():

-report_error(["cantDo", "delete", x_what_binding.variable.name])
+context.report_error(["cantDo", "delete", x_what_binding.variable.name])

-for new_state in individual_style_predication_1(state,
+for new_state in individual_style_predication_1(context,

 x_what_binding,